 Pursuant to art.
 5 par.
-6 and 9, the Board of Directors has issued regulations concerning nominees, setting forth rules for their entry as shareholders in the share register.
+6 and 9 of the Articles of Association, the Board of Directors has issued regulations concerning nominees, setting forth rules for their entry as shareholders in the share register.
 These regulations allow the registration of:

 - Nominees N ("N" as Name of beneficial owner disclosed): where trading and safekeeping practices make individual registration of beneficial owners difficult or impractical, shareholders may register their holdings through a Nominee N with voting rights, subject to the specific understanding that the identity and holdings of beneficial owners are to be disclosed to the Company, periodically or upon request.
-Voting rights of Nominees are to be excercised on the basis of voting instructions received from the beneficial owners.
+Voting rights of Nominees are to be exercised on the basis of voting instructions received from the beneficial owners.
 Holdings of a Nominee N, or Nominees N acting as an organised group or pursuant to a common agreement, may not exceed 5% of the share capital of the Company.
-Holdings exceeding the 5% limit (respectively the limit fixed by the Board of Directors, see 6.1.2) are registered without voting rights.
-The responsibility for disclosure of beneficial owners and their holdings resides with the nominees registered in the share register. - Nominees A ("A" as Anonymous beneficial owner): registration without voting rights. - 2.6.4 Procedure and conditions for cancelling statutory privileges and limitations on transferability Please refer to point 6.1.3 below. - 2.7 Convertible bonds and options As at 31 December 2010, there were 1 400 000 outstanding put options sold by a Nestlé subsidiary on Nestlé S.A. shares, which if exercised would represent 0.04% of the share capital of the Company.(a)
+Holdings exceeding the 5% limit (respectively the limit fixed by the Board of Directors, see point 6.1.2 below) are registered without voting rights.
+The responsibility for disclosure of beneficial owners and their holdings resides with the nominees registered in the share register. - Nominees A ("A" as Anonymous beneficial owner): registration without voting rights.

+2.6.4 Procedure and conditions for cancelling statutory privileges and limitations on transferability Please refer to point 6.1.3 below.

+2.7 Convertible bonds and options As at 31 December 2011, there were 8 500 000 outstanding put options, sold, in the context of global liquidity management, by a Nestlé subsidiary on Nestlé S.A. shares, which if exercised would represent 0.26% of the share capital of the Company.^(a)